Temporal variations of solar inertial mode parameters from GONG (2002-2024) and HMI (2010-2024): Rossby modes ($3 \leq m \leq 16 $) and $m=1$ high-latitude mode: Introduction

 \section{Introduction}

 Equatorial Rossby (ER) modes on the Sun, also referred to as sectoral Rossby modes, were first identified observationally by \cite{Loeptien2018} for longitudinal wavenumbers $3 \leq m \leq 15$.
 Subsequent work by \cite{Gizon2021} and \citet{Hanson2022} revealed additional families of inertial modes with maximum vorticity amplitudes peaking at mid and high latitudes.
-The high-latitude (HL) modes occur for $1 \leq m \leq 5$, with the $m=1$ mode dominating in amplitude ($\sim10$~m/s) and peaking above $60^\circ$ latitude.
+The high-latitude (HL) modes occur for $1 \leq m \leq 5$, with the $m=1$ mode dominating in amplitude ($\sim10$~m\,s$^{-1}$) and peaking above $60^\circ$ latitude.
 A recent overview of solar inertial modes is given by \cite{Gizon2024} and references therein.

 The parameters of the Sun's inertial modes vary over the solar cycle.
-For the ER modes, \cite{Waidele2023} showed that the average power of modes with $3 \leq m \leq 16$ is enhanced in HMI helioseismic flow maps during the maximum of solar cycle 24 (around 2014) and reduced during the solar minimum between cycles 24 and 25, while the average mode frequency decreases during solar maximum.
-In contrast, the $m=1$ HL mode exhibits an opposite amplitude trend: using direct Doppler observations (combining HMI, GONG, and WSO) covering the last five solar cycles, \cite{Liang2025} found that the mode power is anti-correlated with the solar cycle, whereas the mode frequency shows only weak variations and no clear cycle dependence.
+For the ER modes, \cite{Waidele2023} show that, in helioseismic flow maps from the Helioseismic and Magnetic Imager onboard the Solar Dynamics Observatory \citep[SDO/HMI:][]{Scherrer2012,Schou2012}, the average power of modes with $3 \leq m \leq 16$ is higher during the maximum of solar cycle 24 (around 2014) and lower during the solar minimum between cycles 24 and 25, while the average mode frequency decreases during solar maximum.
+In contrast, the $m=1$ HL mode exhibits an opposite amplitude trend: using direct Doppler observations over the last five solar cycles from HMI, the Global Oscillation Network Group \citep[GONG:][]{Harvey1996}, and the Mount Wilson Observatory, \cite{Liang2025} found that the mode power is anticorrelated with the solar cycle, whereas the mode frequency shows only weak variations and no clear cycle dependence.